Cristobal691/soc-home-lab/labs/network-traffic-ivestigation.md

 **Filter Scan
 ```
 udp
 ```
 **Observed Behavior**

 - UDP packets sent to multiple destinations
 - ICMP "Port Unreachable" responses observed
-- No handshake behavior (UDP is connectionless
+- No handshake behavior (UDP is connectionless)
+- Port 68 is open because there was no ICMP Destination Unreachable.

 **Assessment:**